 I also lay on both the Casper and Emma, while Marten moves around on the other side of the mattress.
 I don’t feel his movements transfer to me.

-This all lets me know that both mattresses handle motion transfer reasonably well.
+This all lets me know that both mattresses handle motion transfer reasonably well and both should be good matches for couples who don’t want to be disturbed by their partner’s movements at night.

-See how the Casper performed in the video below.
+See how the Casper performed with motion transfer in the video below.

-Now, see how the Emma deals with motion transfer.
+Now, see how the Emma deals with motion transfer with the quick video below.

 Edge Support Differences